IliaIdakiev/query-param-store/README.md

           value: 0, // The initial value will be converted to binary.
 Since we have 0 it will just be 0 which will be
           // represented as [false].
 If we had 10 we would have 1010 which will be represented as [false, true, false, true]
           // which is the reversed of [true, false, true, false] - 1010 (binaries are read from right to left)
-          length: 6, // limit the length of the array result
+          length: 6, // limit the length of the binary array
           // in the case of 6 if we have ?openToggles=0 we will have [false, false, false, false, false, false]
           // if we have ?openToggles=10 we will have [false, true, false, true, false, false]
           removeInvalid: true // remove the invalid numbers that overflow the lenght